Rare events of a peculiar thermonuclear supernova that precedes a core collapse supernova: Introduction

 The thermonuclear explosion of the WD inside the common envelope is a peculiar SN Ia, but most likely be classified as a peculiar CCSN because of the hydrogen-rich common envelope.
 The CCSN that will follow the thermonuclear explosion be a type IIb since the ejecta will be low in hydrogen ($M_{\rm H} < 0.5 M_\odot$), or even a SN Ib.
 We specifically are looking for cases where the time from the peculiar SN Ia and the CCSN is short, such that the CCSN takes place inside a SN remnant (SNR).
-We will not follow the system to the thermonuclear explosion (we do not have the tools for that), but assume that if a thermonuclear explosion occurs it does so shortly after the onset of the CEE.
+We will not follow the system to the thermonuclear explosion (we do not have the tools for that), but assume that if a thermonuclear explosion occurs it does so shortly after the onset of the CEE or shortly before the CCSN of the core.
 We are therefore looking for systems where the time from the onset of the CEE to CCSN is $t_{\rm CEE-CCSN} \la 10^5\yr$.
-Although this scenario is very rare, we nonetheless study some of its properties because very rare SN might result from such a scenario.
+Although this scenario is very rare, we nonetheless study some of its properties because very rare SNe might result from such a scenario.

 As we propose a new scenario for a CCSN inside a SN~Ia remnant, we first describe it in section \ref{sec:scenario}.
 This scenario contains phases that we demonstrate in this study (section \ref{subsec:ScenarioSim}), and parts that are more on the speculative side at present and require future studies to confirm them (section \ref{subsec:ScenarioSpec}).
 In section \ref{sec:simulations} we describe our numerical procedure, and in section \ref{sec:results} we describe our results that demonstrate the phases of our proposed CCSN inside SN~Ia scenario that we describe in section \ref{subsec:ScenarioSim}.
-Readers who are only interested in the scenario and conclusions can skip sections \ref{sec:simulations} and \ref{sec:results}.
+We discuss some observational consequences in section \ref{sec:Observational}.
 Our summary and discussion of the required future simulations are in section \ref{sec:summary}.